PradeepTammali/Cloud-Console/Console/README.md

 ```

 ## Deploy
+Deploy the Cloud Console as Deployment in kubernetes cluster with the following command and set the RBAC for the required Groups and Users in the `rbac.yaml`.
 You can use [minikube](https://minikube.sigs.k8s.io/docs/) or [Kind](https://kind.sigs.k8s.io/) if you do not have any kubernetes cluster available.
 ```
-kubectl create -f cloud-console.yaml
+kubectl apply -f cloud-console.yaml kubectl apply -f rbac.yaml
 ```